 Sir John Betjeman, a leading authority on architecture and particularly Victorian Church architecture, described St Mark's as "Butterfield at his best".
 Mr Stephen Dykes Bower, a consultant architect to Westminster Abbey and foremost authority on Butterfield, was commissioned to supervise restoration work in 1976.
 Dykes Bower commented "It is an outstanding example of Butterfield's work... and a fine specimen of Butterfield attempting to re-create the Gothic grandeur of a medieval cathedral."
 Dykes Bower designed and pendant lighting which gives a warm glow, akin to candle light.

 The Old Rectory is a large red brick building on the south side of the church.
 It was designed by S P Close and built in 1887.
 Thomas Hamilton, the first rector of St Mark's Church and grandfather of C S Lewis lived here from 1887-1900.
-It was used as the rectory until 1976.
-At present it is vacant.
-The building stands proudly in its own grounds.
-It does not take away from the splendour of the church but instead complements it.
+The building stands proudly in its own grounds and complements the church.
 This building together with the Heyn Hall beside the Old Rectory give St Mark's one of the finest suites of church buildings in Belfast or even Ireland.
 The door handle of the Old Rectory is in the shape of a lion and may have inspired C S Lewis.
 The Heyn Memorial Hall at the corner of Sydenham Avenue and the Holywood Road was built in 1928-9.
 It was designed by R H Gibson in association with Henry Seaver and constructed by F B McKee and Co.